thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-adw-add-connection.md

      <!-- ![]({{ site.baseurl }}/images/new-connection.png "New db connect") -->

-     {% include note.html content="If you have the redesigned data tab enabled, **Connections** is on the left side of the page.
-To add a connection, you click the name of the connection on the Connections page." %}

 3. Create a name for your connection, a description (optional), then select the ADW connection type, and click **Continue**.

      ![Add an ADW connection]({{ site.baseurl }}/images/embrace-adw-connection-type-ts-cloud.png "Add an ADW connection")